Navigating Uncertainty: Making the Right Decisions

 How can organizations better prepare for unexpected challenges, and what common pitfalls should they avoid?

 Jordan: Whatever the source of challenges – geopolitical, marketplace, regulatory, etc. – one of the best approaches is to ‘expect the unexpected.’
 With this mindset, organizations are well-placed to be more agile and flexible and will recognize the need to challenge assumptions, re-examine processes, and invest in scenario planning.
 The latter should be based on ongoing environmental scanning and include identifying and aligning on tipping points or triggers for action.
+The most common pitfall I have seen is balancing the need to be decisive and move with speed and the need to ‘stay in the question longer’ so you don’t react too quickly but instead respond appropriately.

 Danielle: I think this is where preparation plays an essential role.
 If you have prepared for your worst-case scenarios and practiced how you will respond in a crisis – your ability to function under pressure will be improved because you have developed some of the protocols and materials that you can build from.
+We are strong advocates of crisis playbooks and scenario planning for this exact reason.
+We don’t want an actual crisis to be the first time you’re working through your decision-making process and response messaging.

 Effective Communications in Economic and Political Flux